VZee/employeeRecognition/README.md

 # employeeRecognition
-Database driven website to add, edit, modify database items and use Google Charts to view data
+Database driven website to add, edit, modify database items and use Google Charts to view data.
+Name of the system is Gemini.